 Your flooring is more than just a practical addition, it’s a stylistic choice too.
 This means you need to pick something which retains the overall look and feel of the room.

-Give your floors some character with tiles, like these from our Laura Ashley range
+Give your floors some character with patterned tiles like these

-Another option, if you’re looking for a distinctive style, is wood-effect tiles, like those from the Bark tile range.
+Another option, if you’re looking for a distinctive style, is wood-effect tiles.
 These give the appearance of distressed wood but without any of the issues that wood flooring might bring.

 Whatever option you go for, think about how it will work with your bathroom furniture.
 Glossy white cabinets may look good with everything but why not strike a contrast between your floor and your storage?
 Dark wood units (like wenge) will really pop against a light or white coloured floor and vice versa.